 Students who have complaints or grievances concerning school matters are to discuss such complaints or grievances with the appropriate alphabetically assigned assistant principal (see below).
-The decision of the principal may be appealed to the Superintendent.
+The decision of the Assistant Principal may be appealed to the Principal.
+The decision of the Principal may be appealed to the Superintendent or designee.
 The decision of the Superintendent may be appealed to the Board.